adam3smith/web-scraping/cleaning-data.md

 ---

 ## Cleaning Data
-* The data as we have it now is not terribly appealing.
-It's in big blocks; there is a lot of "noise in it"
-* We now take these blocks and extract cleaned-up data from it.
+* We'll want to clean up our data a bit more and prepare it for analysis

+## Regex Basics
-* For this we use a tool called "regular expressions" or "regex"
+* We'll use a little bit of  tool called "regular expressions" or "regex"
 * Regular expressions turn you into a superhero:
 ![XKCD: Regular Expressions](https://imgs.xkcd.com/comics/regular_expressions.png)
 * We will (again) only cover the basics.
 There's a cheatsheet e.g. here: https://www.cheatography.com/davechild/cheat-sheets/regular-expressions/

-## Regex Basics
 * A dot serves as a wildcard: t.p matches tip, top, tap, t3p, t-p, etc.
 * A + means "repeat one or more time".
 So but+er matches buter, butter, buttter, etc.
   * The + operator stops matching at line breaks